nikitavoloboev/data/drugs/psychedelics/salvia.md

 # [Salvia](https://psychonautwiki.org/w/index.php?title=Salvinorin_A)

+Salvia is the only drug I tried thus far that gave me a true [ego death experience](../../consciousness/ego.md).

 ## Notes

 - [Despite Salvia bad reputation and even my own fear of it, it is not all darkness.
 It shows the most profound and uncomfortable state of consciousness that it often shocks people and due to ego death there is very little one can do to prepare for it.](https://www.reddit.com/r/Salvia/comments/81twxj/salvia_vs_dmt/)